jparyani/mediagoblin/docs/source/media-types.rst

 ====================

-In the future, there will be all sorts of media types you can enable, but in the meanwhile there's only one additional media type: video.
+In the future, there will be all sorts of media types you can enable, but in the meanwhile there are two additional media type: video and ascii art.

 First, you should probably read ":doc:`configuration`" to make sure you know how to modify the mediagoblin config file.